 How to create and configure kits

-1. After listing sync, go to your inventory page and use the search bar above the list to find the item you wish to recreate as a kit.
+Go to your inventory page and find the item you wish to recreate as a kit.

 Once created, kits can be configured with the correct component items.
 This is usually done in two ways:

-1. On the kits page, click the edit icon beside the number shown under the kits # Items or SKUs column:
+Click one of the numbers shown under the # Items or SKUs column: